Why Mango is our National fruit

 Development of Mango in Nation

-Mangoes are cultivated best in an ice-free atmosphere .it is among the widely cultivated fruit.
+Mangoes are cultivated best in an ice-free atmosphere.it is among the widely grown fruits.

 On the off chance that temperatures dip under 40° F, in any event, the blossoms on the tree can get slaughtered for a brief period.